-No doubt that these days there are many wonderful new products available to help seniors age in place or to help their children modify their own homes so that their parent(s) can move in.
-It’s so much easier these days for older adults to help avoid injury.
+Updated April 9, 2022 – No doubt that these days there are many wonderful new products available to help senior citizens age in place or to help their children modify their own homes so that their parent(s) can move in.
+These assist devices are making it so much easier these days for older people and the disabled to help avoid injury.

 I wrote about lift chairs and how wonderful they are for your elderly parents (or other senior loved ones) who may be having problems getting up from a seated position.